vikrantRajan/DanTerm4Week4/public/social-apis/auditApi.md

+# Avoid API
+1. Use Web Feed, Embed, or Social Plugin to save time to acheive the business goal

 # Steps to audit an API
 1. Ensure the API solves our business case
 	* Select the best API method